Lalitshaktawat/biostudio-installation-documents/Email-Template/BioStudio-installation-docker.md

 Installation has been completed.

-Thank you so much for continue support for us in this set up.
-Feel free to contact us, If you need any support or have any question for us.
+I’d be more than happy to schedule a quick call and start BioStudio installation.
+We only need approx. 30 minutes to complete these installation steps.
+Feel free to let me know what could be a good time to schedule a call.

+If you have any questions or require any additional information or support, please don't hesitate to contact me at any point.

 Best regards,